 For a truly remarkable interactive journey through the history of music, just follow the Mississippi Blues and Country Music Trails to GRAMMY Museum® Mississippi.
-Opening in March 2016, the museum features both permanent and rotating exhibits and is a must see for everyone who loves music.
+The museum features both permanent and rotating exhibits and is a must see for everyone who loves music.
 Mon - Sat, 10 a.m. - 5:30 p.m.; Sun, 12 - 5:30 p.m.
 Closed Thanksgiving Day and Christmas Day.
 Admission.

 HAZEL & JIMMY SANDERS SCULPTURE GARDENHwy.
 8 W, Delta State University • 662.846.4625 • sculpturegardenms.comLocated in front of the Bologna Performing Arts Center in a landscaped garden.
 Works of nationally known artists are on display.

 600 Third St. • 662.843.2712 • 800.295.7473 • visitclevelandms.com

 A self-guided tour of sites important to blues music.
 Brochure available from Cleveland-Bolivar County Chamber of Commerce.

 Mon - Fri, 8:30 a.m. - 5 p.m.
 Free.